 The following chart effectively duplicates a chart that appears on the DC Gov't website.
 It shows the cumulative number of tests that have been performed, the positive cases based on those tests, and reported deaths and recoveries.
-As of the latest date on the chart, there have been approximately 35,532 tests administered of which approximately 7,042 have resulted positive.
+As of the latest date on the chart, there have been approximately 42,993 tests administered of which approximately 8,110 have resulted positive.

-Rather than cumulative numbers, the following graphs respectively show the number of tests and the number of positives per day.
+Rather than cumulative numbers, the following two graphs respectively show the number of tests and the number of positives per day.

 Viewing the above, the data indicate that starting in the last week of April the number of tests conducted per day has been increasing.
 The blue line is a 7-day moving average.
 April 12th, 19th and 26th were Sundays suggesting there is a drop in testing around the weekends.
+The 7 day moving average shows a very slight bit of tapering off at the end of the data.
+However, the daily data are highly variable.
+Therefore any indication of tapering needs to be interpreted very cautiously.
+Additional data are needed to establish such a trend.

 In line with the increased incidence of testing, the following graph, which also includes a moving 7-day moving average, suggests an increasing number of positives per day until about the beginning of May when the trend is moving slightly downward.
-This is also seen in the other plot below.
+There are glimmers of a flattening in the latter part of May.
+However the data are highly variable.
+More data are need to confirm such a trend.

 The following graph shows the positive rate, that is the number of reported positives per day divided by the number of reported tests per day.
-This calculation is an approximation of the true positive rate.
+This calculation is a crude approximation of the true positive rate.